Dr Kelly Hignett

 Senior Lecturer

-Dr Kelly Hignett joined the School of Cultural Studies and Humanities as Lecturer in History in 2012.
+Dr Kelly Hignett joined the School of Humanities and Social Sciences as Lecturer in History in 2012.
 Kelly's research relates to crime, social deviance and dissent in the modern central and east European region and the former USSR, particularly the study of more organised forms of criminality; crime, deviance, underground movements/sub-cultures and life "on the margins" in communist regimes; the evolution of the relationship between state and society and experiences of "the everyday" under communism.

 Kelly's PhD drew on a combination of archival research and oral testimony to research the evolution of criminal networks in East Central Europe from the 1970s to the early post-communist period.
 She has previously published articles in several peer-review journals and edited collections and has presented a number of research papers both in the UK and internationally.
 Kelly is currently writing her first book, about organised crime in the East European region.